d3/d3-selection/README.md

 <a name="selection_exit" href="#selection_exit">#</a> <i>selection</i>.<b>exit</b>()

-Returns the exit selection: existing DOM elements for which no new datum was found.
+Returns the exit selection: existing DOM elements in the selection for which no new datum was found.
 The exit selection is always empty until the selection is joined to data by [*selection*.data](#selection_data).
-For example, to update the DIV elements created above with a new array of numbers:
+The exit selection is typically used to remove “superfluous” elements from old data.
+For example, to update the DIV elements created previously with a new array of numbers:

 ```js
 div.data([1, 2, 4, 8, 16, 32], function(d) { return d; });
 ```

-Since we specified a key function (the identity function), and the new data contains the numbers [4, 8, 16] which match existing elements, the update selection contains three DIV elements.
+Since a key function was specified (as the identity function), and the new data contains the numbers [4, 8, 16] which match existing elements in the document, the update selection contains three DIV elements.
 We’ll leave those elements as-is.
 We can append new elements for [1, 2, 32] using the enter selection:

 ```js
 div.enter().append("div").text(function(d) { return d; });